-Living wholeheartedly as co-founder of Earth Yoga Studio, author, teacher and mentor of yoga teachers around the world, Shannon is a spoken word artist, poet, sacred storyteller and TedX speaker.
+Living wholeheartedly as of Earth Yoga Studio and The School of Embodied Poetry, Shannon is an author, TedX Speaker, teacher and mentor of yoga teachers around the world.

-Shannon infuses her bodies of work, practices, yoga trainings, webinars and speeches with a fullness of artful living and passion for life and experiences on and off the yoga mat.
+Shannon infuses her bodies of work, yoga classes, teacher trainings, webinars and speeches with a fullness of artful living and passion for life and experiences on and off the yoga mat.
 Her instruments of instruction and expression are detailed and clear, while woven through a seemingly fluid progression of imagery, poetry and truth.
-She encourages and supports the reader and practitioner to unlock the secrets held in the human heart, release stuck patterns that no longer serve, and attain new levels of integrated and expressive embodiment.
+She encourages and supports the practitioner to unlock the secrets held in the human heart, release stuck patterns that no longer serve, and attain new levels of integrated and expressive embodiment.
 She is described, by many who have experienced her, as “confidently vulnerable” and, as a result is one who inspires positive change in the lives of others.
-Off the mat, she loves to wake surf, run, and spend time galloping on horseback.
+Off the mat, she loves to chef, wake surf, and run.

-Expansively living as co-owner of Earth Yoga Studio, yogini, dancer, and life coach, Sarah inspires an interpersonal remembrance, a coming home to wholeness, that you are exactly as you are.
+Expansively living as a yogini, dancer, and life coach, Sarah inspires an interpersonal remembrance, a coming home to wholeness, that you are exactly as you are.
 She authentically teaches from a perspective that unifies movement and stillness practices, intuitive ritual, and a trust that the human spirit and body instinctively know how to harmonize.
 It is from this place that she and her community transform from almost there to “ALL IN.”
 Sarah’s private and group offerings can be sourced in Denver & Boulder, CO, as well as online at www.SarahSilvas.com.

 Jessica’s purpose is to empower people to see the greatness within themselves.
 Students get the opportunity to be vulnerable, unapologetic, and take every setback as a lesson of strength and ability during class.
 Jessica teaches students to balance emotions through asana and mindfulness, a practice applicable on and off the mat.
 She is described as a vibrant, loving, and passionate being, willing to use the power of her smile to make others feel at ease.
 Living in the world as a student eager to learn and a teacher ready to teach.
 You can find her at Earth Yoga teaching Earth Elements in Boulder, Colorado.